AI-Model-Development/lab01/README.md

 | `split`     |   This label identifies whether the example (row) belongs to the `train` set or the `test` set of data.  |

 ### Wanting to use this lab material in another class or project?
 Please email Professor Kingsley and request the instructor Python files for this lab, which includes a file to automatically generate student datasets for the activity.
+Please use the attribution statement required by this lab's license to properly credit the author, thank you!

 ## Special Tokens:
 Your datasets contain special tokens.
 The table below provides the token and a description of what the token means.